-Outstanding Leader: Any current 4-H leader may be nominated for this award.
+Outstanding Leader: Any current 4-H leader that has been volunteering for 3-5 years may be nominated for this award.
 Do you know a volunteer leader that continually goes above and beyond for the organization?
 Someone who embodies what the 4-H program is all about?
 A volunteer that has made a difference in the lives of youth, other adults, or the community at large through the 4-H program?
 Then be sure to nominate this person for the outstanding leader award.

-Friend of 4-H: This is for any person, business, or group that is not currently part of the 4-H program that has been a partner or has provided a great deal of support to Kewaunee County 4-H.
+Friend of 4-H: This award is given to a person, business, or group that is not currently part of the 4-H program.
+Throughout the year they are a key a partner, generously give time and/or resources, or has provided an exceptional level of support to Kewaunee County 4-H.

 The Wisconsin 4-H Key Award Program